Towards building the OP-Mapped WENO schemes: A general methodology: A general method to introduce order-preserving mapping for mapped WENO schemes

-According to Theorem \ref{theorem:MOP-mapping}, we get the convergence properites for the $(2r - 1)$th-order MOP-WENO-X schemes as given in Theorem \ref{theorem:MOP-convergence}.
-The proof is almost identical with that of the corresponding WENO-X schemes in the references presented in Table \ref{table:GF_parameters}.
+According to Theorem \ref{theorem:MOP-mapping}, we get the convergence properties for the $(2r - 1)$th-order MOP-WENO-X schemes as given in Theorem \ref{theorem:MOP-convergence}.
+The proof is almost identical to that of the corresponding WENO-X schemes in the references presented in Table \ref{table:GF_parameters}.

-\begin{theorem} The requirements for the $(2r-1)$th-order MOP-WENO-X schemes to achieve the optimal order of accuracy are identical with that of the corresponding $(2r-1)$th-order WENO-X schemes. \end{theorem}
+\begin{theorem} The requirements for the $(2r-1)$th-order MOP-WENO-X schemes to achieve the optimal order of accuracy are identical to that of the corresponding $(2r-1)$th-order WENO-X schemes. \end{theorem}

-For the integrity of this paper and for readers' convenience, we concisely express the following Corollaries of Theorem \ref{theorem:MOP-convergence}.
+For the integrity of this paper and the benefit of the reader, we concisely express the following Corollaries of Theorem \ref{theorem:MOP-convergence}.

 \begin{corollary} If $n$ mapping is used in the $(2r - 1)$th-order MOP-WENO-M scheme, then for different values of $n_{\mathrm{cp}}$, the weights $\omega_{s}^{\mathrm{MOP-M}}$ in the $(2r - 1)$th-order MOP-WENO-M scheme satisfy